Origins of Old Moores

-It was once assumed that Old Moores Almanac (2017 edition available from Amazon) originated with Andrews but this was not so.
+It was once assumed that Old Moore’s Almanac 2021 originated with Henry Andrews but this was not so.

 In a shop in Melbourne Street he began a second business as a bookseller, selling books and stationery, barometers, thermometers as well as philosophical and mathematical instruments.
 On 31st December 1769 he married Ann Phitheon at Royston Church.

 He had already established a reputation as an accomplished mathematician and astronomer.
 In 1776 he compiled the ‘Royal Almanac’ which in 1778 carried the by-line: ‘By Henry Andrews, teacher of the Mathematics, at Royston, Herts.’
 It was probably this recognition that led to his engagement on Old Moore’s Almanac.